acswift/acswift/CV.md

 > advertising designer
 - design and paste up
 - Quark Xpress & Photoshop
-- management of the transition from a dedicated typesetting computer to desktop publishing on the Mac
+- management of the transition from dedicated typesetting computers to desktop publishing on the Mac
+- exceptionally effective advertising

 <details><summary>details</summary>
 &nbsp;